2021 FUSE Conference

-This year, the FUSE conference travels to SUNY Geneseo and will take place over three days—November 5, 6, and 7, 2020.
+In November 2021, the FUSE conference travels to SUNY Geneseo and will take place over three days—November 4, 5, and 6, 2021.
 As the scholar Robert Scholes has said, "The culture of the past is more alive in its magazines than in any other textual form, because it is all there, the art and the lice, the truth and the lies."
 At this conference, we will look at how undergraduate literary journals create conversation and offer writers and readers a community.

 Here are some possibilities: